RoghethRajhen/XivTech/README.md

 # XivTech
 This is my Kubernetes DevOps Hiring Assignment.
+I have created a sample html file.
+This application is deployed using a deployment and is made available in the internet through a service.

 The below are my commands

 Get the nodes:
 ``` kubectl get nodes```